-Paul Simon will close this year's Hard Rock Calling festival.
+Paul Simon will close this year's Hard Rock Calling festival in London, performing his classic 'Graceland' album in full.

 The 'You Can Call Me Al' hitmaker will headline the Sunday night of the event in Hyde Park, London, on Sunday July 15, performing his classic 'Graceland' album in full.